valentin-dufois/Protocol-Bernardo/README.md

 ### pb-common

-This is a dynamic library used by pb-acquisitor, pb-master and pb-broadcaster.
+This is a dynamic library used by pb-tracker, pb-master and pb-broadcaster.
 It contains the networking codes, skeleton structures and more.

 #### Dependencies